bids-standard/bids-specification/specification.md

   </tbody>
 </table>

 If the dataset includes multiple sets of participant level measurements (for example responses from multiple questionnaires) they can be split into individual files separate from participants.tsv.
 Those measurements should be kept in phenotype/ folder and end with the .tsv extension.
-They can include arbitrary set of columns, but one of them has to be participant\_id with matching sub-&lt;participant\_label&gt;.
+They can include arbitrary set of columns, but one of them has to be participant_id with matching sub-<participant_label>.
 As with all other tabular data, those additional phenotypic information files can be accompanied by a JSON file describing the columns in detail (see Section 4.2).
 In addition to the column description, a section describing the measurement tool (as a whole) can be added under the name "MeasurementToolMetadata".
 This section consists of two keys: "Description" - a free text description of the tool, and "TermURL" a link to an entity in an ontology corresponding to this tool.
-For example (content of phenotype/acds\_adult.json):
+For example (content of phenotype/acds_adult.json):
 {
     &nbsp;&nbsp; "MeasurementToolMetadata": {
         &nbsp;&nbsp;&nbsp; "Description": "Adult ADHD Clinical Diagnostic Scale V1.2", &nbsp;&nbsp;&nbsp; "TermURL": "http://www.cognitiveatlas.org/task/id/trm_5586ff878155d"
     &nbsp;&nbsp; },
-    &nbsp;&nbsp; "adhd\_b": {
+    &nbsp;&nbsp; "adhd_b": {
         &nbsp;&nbsp;&nbsp; "Description": "B. CHILDHOOD ONSET OF ADHD (PRIOR TO AGE 7)", &nbsp;&nbsp;&nbsp; "Levels": {
             &nbsp;&nbsp;&nbsp;&nbsp;&nbsp; "1": "YES",
             &nbsp;&nbsp;&nbsp;&nbsp;&nbsp; "2": "NO"
         &nbsp;&nbsp;&nbsp; }
      &nbsp;&nbsp; },
-     &nbsp;&nbsp; "adhd\_c\_dx": {
+     &nbsp;&nbsp; "adhd_c_dx": {
         &nbsp;&nbsp;&nbsp; "Description": "As child met A, B, C, D, E and F diagnostic criteria", &nbsp;&nbsp;&nbsp; "Levels": {
             &nbsp;&nbsp;&nbsp;&nbsp;&nbsp; "1": "YES",